 SoftBank cell functions down for several hours in Japan

-TOKYO (AP) — Some users of SoftBank cellphones had problems calling and text messaging for several hours in Japan.
+TOKYO (AP) — Some users of SoftBank cellphones had problems calling and text messaging for several hours in Japan on Thursday ahead of the company's IPO which is set to be among the world's biggest at about $21 billion.

+The mobile service's problems started in the early afternoon and were gradually being fixed, according to SoftBank Corp. spokesman Naomasa Suzuki.

 SoftBank is a top cell-service provider in Japan, with some 40 million users.